AMP Wall Monument Confrontation

 Young, casually dressed people standing and sitting around the Bismarck monument with their electric guitars on and making music.
 A wall of guitar amps is set up behind the monument.

-Otto von Bismarck, the first Reich Chancellor to whom this statue commemorates, is also regarded as the founder of German colonialism.
-He organized the “West Africa Conference” in Berlin in 1884, where the European colonial powers divided Africa among themselves.
+Otto von Bismarck, the first German Chancellor commemorated by this statue, is also regarded as the founder of German colonialism.
+He organized the 1884 West Africa Conference in Berlin, where the European colonial powers divided up Africa.

-The young people playing music around the Bismarck monument.
+Young people playing music around the Bismarck monument.
 The German Museum can be seen in the background.

 Young, casually dressed people standing and sitting around the Bismarck monument with their electric guitars on and making music.
 A wall of guitar amps is set up behind the monument.